Enjoy my writing and art? Want to see more? Support my work on Patreon!

 Once again, this concept is held to largely by Wiccans, but some others believe it as well.
 Generally, you’ll find that Pagans have no issue with using magick for personal gain, so long as you don’t abuse the privilege.
-The idea that we can’t use our abilities to help ourselves seems downright silly to most of us.
+The idea that you can’t use your abilities to help yourself seems downright silly to most Pagans.
 Magic exists for everyone to use, and there’s nothing wrong with using it to improve your own life.
 By doing so, you make it possible for you to help others, and that’s a good thing.

 Think about it this way: How much good can you do in the world if you’re sick, poor and miserable?
 So, you may use magic to get a good job, heal yourself, or bring happy circumstances into your life.
 When you’re connected to the source of magic you’re empowered, and when life is good you’re more likely to do good for others.
 So long as you don’t reach to magick to solve every problem, and you think about your magick carefully before using it, you should be just fine.